opadron/opadron.github.io/about.md

 [Resonant](https://resonant.kitware.com/), a suite of tools enabling the rapid development of web-based data and analytics applications.
-During my seven-year tenure at Kitware, I worked on a variety of projects, including a web application for multi-modal analysis of cancer data, cloud workflows for AI training and inference on satellite images, as well as better tooling for scientific software builds.
+During my seven-year tenure at Kitware, I worked on a variety of projects, including a web application for multi-modal analysis of cancer data, cloud workflows for AI training and inference on satellite images, and better tooling for scientific software builds.

 Prior to Kitware, I was part of the Science and Engineering Application Support team at the [University of Illinois](https://illinois.edu/)